Evaluating Community-Based Development in Rural Afghanistan: A Comprehensive Analysis of the National Solidarity Program and Citizens

 References

 Katz, D. J. (2017).
-Community-based development in rural Afghanistan.
+Community-based Development in Rural Afghanistan:.
 United States Institute of Peace.
-Retrieved from https://www.usip.org

 Krippendorff, K. (2018).
-Content analysis: An introduction to its methodology (4th ed.).
+Content analysis: An introduction to its methodology.
 Sage Publications.

 Ortiz, C. (2020).
 Peacebuilding through community development: Lessons from Colombia.
 Conflict, Security & Development, 20(3), 321–342. https://doi.org/10.1080/14678802.2020.1760821

-United Nations Development Programme (UNDP).
+United Nations Development Programme.
 (2021).
 Afghanistan: Rural development overview.
-Retrieved from https://www.undp.org
+United Nations Development Programme. https://www.undp.org

 Wafa, N., & Yar, F. G. M. (2024).
 Geopolitical Influence of Afghanistan’s Neighbors on the Country’s Domestic and Foreign Policies.
 Devotion: Journal of Research and Community Service, 5(12), 1524–1537.